NutriSnap/NutriSnap.github.io/index.md

 ### Image Crop Tool

 Crop your images to your desired size.
 The image crop tool allows the user to crop the image to the size that fits best for their food log, user profile pic, social card banner, or other photos, allowing the user to crop out any unwanted parts of the image.
+The image crop tool was largely based on an example provided on the <a src='https://www.geeksforgeeks.org/how-to-create-image-cropper-app-in-flutter/#'>geeksforgeeks</a> website but will be adpated further to fit the needs of the NutriSnap application and the user.

 ![ImageCropTool Screenshot](images/ImageCropTool.png)